 In addition to the individual matters mentioned above, the Company is involved in other disputes, litigation and regulatory inquiries and investigations, both pending and threatened, in the ordinary course of its business.
-For example, our operating company in Bangladesh is currently subject to an extensive audit conducted by the Bangladesh Telecommunication Regulatory Commission ("BTRC") concerning past compliance with all relevant license terms, laws and regulations for the period covering 1996 (inception of our operating company in Bangladesh) to December 2019.
-On June 26, 2023, the BTRC released its audit findings and issued a claim of BDT 8,231 million (approximately US\$76) which includes BDT4,307 million (approximately US\$40) for interest.
-The Company is currently reviewing the findings and Banglalink may challenge certain proposed penalties and interest which may result in adjustments to the final amount to be paid by Banglalink.
-Should Banglalink and the BTRC not be able to reach a mutually agreed position concerning the audit findings, protracted litigation may result.
-The Company has accrued for amounts of the claim where it considers a cash outflow to be probable.
+For example, our operating company in Bangladesh is currently subject to an extensive audit conducted by the Bangladesh Telecommunication Regulatory Commission ("BTRC") concerning past compliance with all relevant license terms, laws and regulations for the period covering 1996 (inception of our operating company in Bangladesh) to December 2019, and while the finalized audit findings remain outstanding and the outcome is uncertain, it is possible that it may result in significant penalties or protracted litigation.
 The total value of all other individual contingencies that are able to be quantified and are above US\$5, other than disclosed above and in Note 8, amounts to US\$289 (2021: US\$442).
-Due to the high level of estimation uncertainty, as described in 'Source of estimation uncertainty' in this Note 7 and in Note 8, it is not practicable for the Company to reliably estimate the financial effect for certain contingencies and therefore no financial effect on the results of operations, liquidity, capital resources or financial position of the Company.
+Due to the high level of estimation uncertainty, as described in 'Source of estimation uncertainty' in this Note 7 and in Note 8, it is not practicable for the Company to reliably estimate the financial effect for certain contingencies and therefore no financial effect has been included within the preceding disclosure.
+The Company does not expect any liability arising from these contingencies to have a material effect on the results of operations, liquidity, capital resources or financial position of the Company.
 Furthermore, the Company believes it has provided for all probable liabilities.
 For the ongoing matters described above, where the Company has concluded that the potential loss arising from a negative outcome in the matter cannot be reliably estimated, the Company has not recorded an accrual for the potential loss.
 However, in the event a loss is incurred, it may have an adverse effect on the results of operations, liquidity, capital resources, or financial position of the Company.